28 Awesome DIY Magnet Projects

 This DIY magnet project gives you a stylish storage solution for all the tiny office supplies you’ve got laying around: push-pins, paper clips, etc. You could customize this magnet DIY in many ways to jazz up your workplace!

 If you love color and own the Pantone chip book, you could make these colorful magnets to display your favorite colors!
-You could do a similar magnet DIY with paint chips from a home improvement store.
+You could do a similar magnet DIY with paint chips from a home improvement store, no paintbrush needed!

-Paint a couple of tiny wooden frames in bright colors to create these fun magnets that you will be proud to display on your fridge.
+Paint a couple of tiny wooden frames in bright colors to create these fun family pics magnets that you will be proud to display on your fridge.
+These frames would also be really cute in our Magnetic Dollhouse!

-Use air-drying clay and stamps to create these surprisingly beautiful DIY magnets.
+Use air-drying clay, a pack of magnets, ink pad(or watercolor paint) and stamps to create these surprisingly beautiful DIY magnets.
+These would also make beautiful ornaments for Christmas.

-Make picture magnets out of baby jar lids!
-If you’re going through jars and jars of baby food, this could be a great way to upcycle your used baby jar lids!
+Make picture magnets out of baby jar lids, such a cute DIY fridge magnet!
+If you’re going through jars and jars of baby food, this could be a great way to upcycle your used baby jar lids, with no extra purchase required!

 Washi tape, or decorative tape, are gaining in popularity and can be found at any art supply or hobby store and even department stores.
 Choose your favorite tape designs and put them on clothespins on one side and attach magnets on the other side for some truly cute DIY magnets!